 - U.S. homeowners have been almost entirely shielded from the Fed's hiking cycle.
 Mortgage debt service is at the lowest level on record (left chart) and homeowners' equity is at the highest level on record.
 This positive wealth effect has supported higher-income household consumption, seen in rising credit card balances (without rising default rates).
-In contrast, younger and lower income consumers are seeing rising default rates on credit cards. - In a departure from the GFC, 90% of mortgages in the U.S. are now fixed rate, meaning that

-- even large swings in mortgage rates are slow to have a systemic effect on housing demand (right chart).
-We are therefore cautious that interest rate relief particularly in the coming 6 months as the Fed works toward neutral are a catalyst for higher home prices or accelerated housing investment. - Barring a shock to housing, hiring, or financial conditions, we expect two-speed consumption to continue.
+In contrast, younger and lower income consumers are seeing rising default rates on credit cards. - In a departure from the GFC, 90% of mortgages in the U.S. are now fixed rate, meaning that even large swings in mortgage rates are slow to have a systemic effect on housing demand (right chart).
+We are therefore cautious that interest rate relief - particularly in the coming 6 months as the Fed works toward neutral - are a catalyst for higher home prices or accelerated housing investment.